spences10/mcpick/README.md

   preserving other Claude Code settings
 - 💾 **Backup & restore** - Create focused backups of your MCP server
   configurations
-- 🚀 **Quick launch** - Start Claude Code with your optimized configuration

 ## Features